eszticity0517/image-viewer-app/README.md

 If build fails with "Alamofire framework not found", re-open the project with the .xsworkspace file then rebuild.

-Opening thumbnails after downloaded saved on the phone:
+Opening thumbnails after downloaded and saved on the phone:

 - Use the "Devices" option on Xcode's "Window" menu and then download the app's data container to your computer.
 - Once you've downloaded it, right click on the file in the Finder and choose "Show Package Contents".